ananth-teja/Intrusiondetection/README.md

 # Intrusiondetection

-intrusion detection using random forests
+Intrusion detection using random forests.
+In this we used KDD CUP dataset for the classification.